Palacio de las Cortes, Madrid: Main Façade

 The main façade faces Carrera de San Jerónimo, one of Madrid’s principal streets.
 Despite its mid-19th-century construction, it is considered one of the masterpieces of Spanish neoclassicism and the most famous work of its architect, Narciso Pascual y Colomer.

 The architect designed the façade in the style of a Renaissance palace, with two floors—the first with rusticated stonework and the second featuring windows with triangular pediments.
 As a grand entrance, he designed a large portico with six Corinthian columns, supporting a triangular pediment adorned with a bas-relief depicting Spain with the Constitution, flanked by allegorical figures representing Strength, Justice, Liberty, Valor, Science, Harmony, Fine Arts, Agriculture, Commerce, Rivers, Abundance, and Peace.
 This masterpiece was created by the sculptor Ponciano Ponzano.

 In front of the portico, there is a monumental staircase, flanked by the two iconic bronze lions sculpted by Ponciano Ponzano in 1866.
 The lions were cast using cannons captured in the 1860 African War.
 Popular culture has named them Daoiz and Velarde, in honor of the two captains who died in the May 2, 1808 uprising against the French.

-One of the lions, Daoiz, is missing its scrotal sac, which has been attributed to a sculpting error, a lack of materials, or other unknown reasons.
+The lion dubbed Daoiz is missing its scrotal sac, variously attributed to a sculpting error, a lack of materials, or other unknown reasons.
 In 2012, the History Channel proposed funding the restoration of the missing part, but the request was ultimately denied for historical preservation and safety reasons.

 Interior Spaces

 Session Hall

-The most well-known room in the Palace, the Session Hall (Hemiciclo), is a semicircular chamber where the Congress of Deputies meets.
+The most well-known room in the Palace, the Session Hall (Hemiciclo, hemicycle), is a semicircular chamber where the Congress of Deputies meets.

-At the front of the chamber, a tapestry featuring the Spanish coat of arms is flanked by two Carrara marble statues of the Catholic Monarchs.
+At the front of the chamber, a tapestry featuring the Spanish coat-of-arms is flanked by two Carrara marble statues of the Catholic Monarchs.
 On either side, two large paintings depict historic moments: